digitalcredentials/sign-and-verify/README.md

 About `REQUEST_PAYLOAD`:
 - `HOLDER_DID` is the subject DID the issuer would issue the credential to
 - `challenge` is expected to match the challenge the issuer previously provided in the links
-- This entire structure is called a "Verifiable Presentation", which we are using to allow the learner to prove control over the DID they provided.
-- It's recommended that the issuer verify the `REQUEST_PAYLOAD` provided by the learner's DCC wallet before issuing the credential.
-See "DID Verification"  notes below

-### Response

-- Success:
-  - 201 status code
-  - payload: pass through response from `/issue/credentials`
-- Errors:
-  - 400: invalid input
-  - 500: other error
+- `proof.verificationMethod.id` will be used as an argument when verifying the VP

-### DID Verification
+## DID (Proof of Control) Verification

 It's recommended that the issuer verify the `REQUEST_PAYLOAD` provided by the learner's DCC wallet before issuing the credential

 Issuers can use the `/verify/presentations` endpoint described above to verify the DID contained in the subject's credential request.

 The general structure of a `/verify/presentations` call looks like this:

 ```
 curl --header "Content-Type: application/json"  \
     --request POST \
-    --data '<VERIFY_VP>'  \
+    --data '{ verifiablePresentation: "<REQUEST_PAYLOAD>", \
+      options: { \
+      verificationMethod: "<REQUEST_PAYLOAD.proof.verificationMethod.id>", \
+      challenge: "<Expected 1-time challenge>" }' \
     <sign-and-verify-endpoint>/verify/presentations
 ```

-The `VERIFY_VP` payload has this structure:
+As described in [Verify Presentation](#Verify-Presentation), response code 200 means it's successfully verified.
+Additionally, in case of success, we return the non-standard `holder` field for convenience.
+In this example, the VerificationResult is:

 ```
 {
-  verifiablePresentation: "<REQUEST_PAYLOAD>",
-  options: {
-    verificationMethod: "<REQUEST_PAYLOAD.proof.verificationMethod.id>",
-    challenge: "<Expected 1-time challenge>"
+   holder : did:web:digitalcredentials.github.io
 }
-}
 ```

-Per the [vc-http-api definition](https://w3c-ccg.github.io/vc-http-api/#/Verifier/verifyPresentation) of `/verify/presentations`, the status code will be 200 if successfully verified.
-There is an additional response body with details if detailed verification output is desired.

-> Note: the `/verify/presentations` API.contract comes from [vc-http-api](https://w3c-ccg.github.io/vc-http-api/).
-It's awkward, because `options`, constructed by issuer, always seems to use the `verificationMethod` provided from the subject's request.
-I have a tracking issue to clarify, and we can change default behavior on sign-and-verify to recognize this.

-### DID Verification Example
+### Example

 Assumptions:
 - sign-and-verify is running locally on port 5000